Top 9 Reasons to Choose Managed WordPress Hosting

 What Are My WordPress Hosting Options?

 There are different pricing tiers to choose from.
-Just keep in mind that when it comes to hosting prices, you do get what you pay for, so it’s well worth investing in the best host you can afford for your business.
+Remember that when it comes to hosting prices, you get what you pay for, so it’s well worth investing in the best host you can afford for your business.

 Shared WordPress Hosting

-Ranging from anything from $3 to $25 a month, shared hosting has the lowest cost and is suited to start-up businesses.
-You will probably be familiar with hosts in this range like SiteGround, Dreamhost, Bluehost and GoDaddy.
+Ranging from $3 to $25 a month, shared hosting has the lowest cost and is suited to start-up businesses.
+You will probably be familiar with hosts in this range, like SiteGround, Dreamhost, Bluehost and GoDaddy.

-Just make sure you read the terms and conditions carefully, paying the lowest price probably comes without any support and you may be charged extra per ticket.
-This can quickly add up, especially if you are starting out as you can expect to make a lot of mistakes while learning the ropes.
+Read the terms and conditions carefully; paying the lowest price probably comes without support, and you may be charged extra per ticket.
+This can quickly add up, especially if you start, as you can expect to make many mistakes while learning the ropes.

-You also need to be aware of the limits in place, these hosts favour clients that don’t use a lot of resources, if your site ends up being busy, you may see reduced speeds and problems with your website loading times.
-There is no loss to their business if you get fed up and leave, it creates space for a new client and frees up their server if you quit.
+You also need to be aware of the limits in place, and these hosts favour clients that don’t use a lot of resources; if your site ends up being busy, you may see reduced speeds and problems with your website loading times.
+There is no loss to their business if you get fed up and leave; it creates space for a new client and frees up their server if you quit.
 Server space can get a little crowded in shared conditions.
-You may be sharing with hundreds of other websites which can cause lag, server issues and also run higher security risks.
+You may be sharing with hundreds of other websites, which can cause lag, server issues, and higher security risks.

-Don’t take those cheap prices at face value either.
-There is a wide range of fees and charges that are not initially included which can cost you in the long run too.
+Don’t take those low prices at face value, either.
+There is a wide range of fees that are not initially included, which can also cost you in the long run.
 This includes renewal fees, SSL certificates, domain registrations and any migrations.

-If you don’t have the budget for Managed WordPress Hosting and you expect to have less traffic while you set up and find your feet then this can be a good option.
+If you don’t have the budget for Managed WordPress Hosting and expect less traffic while you set up and find your feet, this can be a good option.
 Make your choice carefully and be ready to be hit with extra costs as you build.
-You will need to switch to a more flexible and higher capacity host once your website volume outgrows your host capacity.
+You must switch to a more flexible and higher-capacity host once your website volume outgrows your host capacity.

 DIY VPS WordPress Hosting

 VPS WordPress hosting offers access to virtual private servers.
-Each WordPress site is housed in an isolated compartment on a server, giving you greater privacy and security as well as higher performance compared to shared hosting.
+Each WordPress site is housed in an isolated compartment on a server, giving you greater privacy and security and higher performance than shared hosting.

-If you have some WordPress or web development experience and are confident with running your own background tasks and troubleshooting website issues you might prefer a WordPress VPS host.
-This is another money-saving option but again, you need to add in the cost of someone (maybe you) using time from other tasks to keep the website running.
-ServerPilot tools can make this an easier and more streamlined experience.
+If you have some WordPress or web development experience and are confident with running your background tasks and troubleshooting website issues, you might prefer a WordPress VPS host.
+This is another money-saving option, but again, you need to add the cost of someone (maybe you) using time from other tasks to keep the website running.
+ServerPilot and RunCloud tools can make this a more accessible and more streamlined experience.

-There are also hosts like CloudWays who offer all the benefits of a DIY VPS for your WordPress site as well as technical support that is similar to that of a Managed WordPress Hosting provider.
+There are also hosts like CloudWays who offer all the benefits of a DIY VPS for your WordPress site and technical support similar to that of a Managed WordPress Hosting provider.

 Managed WordPress Hosting

 This is the best option for small to medium-sized businesses.
-A managed host will be able to handle high traffic and comes with included extras that will save you time and money in the long run, like included fees, personal support and troubleshooting assistance, fast response times, exert understanding of WordPress and SSL certificate.
+A managed host can handle high traffic and includes extras that will save you time and money in the long run, like fees, personal support and troubleshooting assistance, fast response times, and expert understanding of WordPress and SSL certificates.

-This is the ideal option because it ensures your website is given the best attention, the best security and the best performance, without you having to check-in, update or troubleshoot.
+This is the ideal option because it ensures your website is given the best attention, security and performance, without you having to check in, update or troubleshoot.
 That gives you time to work on other aspects of your business or for your in-house IT team to focus on looking after your staff’s IT needs, developing your software or creating new apps for your business.

 The cost of a Managed WordPress Hosting plan will depend on your website size and any specialised needs you might have.
-Expect a price range from $25 to $150 a month for most sites and even more than this for complex cases.
+Expect a price range from $25 to $150 monthly for most sites and even more than this for complex cases.

-Quality and well known Managed WordPress hosts include names like WP Engine, Flywheel, and Kinsta.
+Quality and well-known Managed WordPress hosts include WP Engine, Flywheel, and Kinsta.

 reasons to choose managed wordpress hosting